Federal Form 1098-T Instructions

 Specific Instructions for Form 1098-T

 File Form 1098-T, Tuition Statement, if you are an eligible educational institution.
 You must file for each student you enroll and for whom a reportable transaction is made.
 Also, if you are an insurer, file Form 1098-T for each individual to whom you made reimbursements or refunds of qualified tuition and related expenses.

 Exceptions.
 You do not have to file Form 1098-T or furnish a statement for:

 - Courses for which no academic credit is offered, even if the student is otherwise enrolled in a degree program;

 - Nonresident alien students, unless requested by the student;

 - Students whose qualified tuition and related expenses are entirely waived or paid entirely with scholarships; and

 - Students for whom you do not maintain a separate financial account and whose qualified tuition and related expenses are covered by a formal billing arrangement between an institution and the student's employer or a governmental entity, such as the Department of Veterans Affairs or the Department of Defense.

+Who must file.
 You must file Form 1098-T if you are an eligible educational institution.
 An eligible educational institution that is a governmental unit, or an agency or instrumentality of a governmental unit, is subject to the reporting requirements of Form 1098-T. A designated officer or employee of the governmental entity must satisfy the reporting requirements of Form 1098-T.